 Ursula had a tremendous impact on the lives of those students, teaching them what can happen “if prejudice and hatred are allowed to run wild.”
 This scholarship is a testimony to the legacy Ursula created.

-To be eligible for the scholarship, write an essay following the instructions contained in this document.
-Essays will be reviewed by the Scholarship committee and prizes of $750 and $350 will be awarded to the top two essays respectively.
+To be eligible for the scholarship, submit an entry following the instructions contained in this document.
+All entries will be reviewed by the Scholarship committee and prizes of $500 will be awarded to the top finisher in each college and high school category.

 - WE MUST NEVER FORGET — The U.S. Holocaust Memorial Museum in Washington has Elie Wiesel’s famous words carved in stone at the entrance.
 “For the dead and the living, we must bear witness.”
 With the passing of time, fewer survivors remain alive to tell their stories.
 How might we best preserve and pass on the stories of Holocaust survivors so that the persecution of all groups can be avoided in the future?